-- USSTC and smokeless tobacco products of PM, USA face competition for market share from American Snuff and Swedish Match, which also occupy a significant market share of 29% and 19% in the US respectively and are coming up with new product launches to benefit from the strong growth.
+- USSTC and smokeless tobacco products of PM, USA face competition for market share from American Snuff and Swedish Match, which also occupy a significant volume shares of 31% and 14% respectively in 2013.
+They are also coming up with new product launches to benefit from the strong growth.

 - Strong pricing

 - Recent data suggests that Altria's market share in retail dollars has stayed fairly stable in spite of falling market share in terms of volume of sales.
 Thus, this indicates that the smokeless tobacco products might be following a similar path of the cigarettes segment to raise prices in order to maintain profitability.

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.

 Who came up with the Trefis forecast for future years?

 The Trefis team of in-house Analysts considers a variety of factors when projecting any forecast.
 The rationale for our projections is explained in the Trefis analysis section below.

 How does my dragging the trendline on the chart impact the stock price?

 - We use forecasts for business drivers to calculate forecasted Revenues and Profits for each division of the company.